 What makes a landing page that creates response and profits?

-They opened your mail (email or print) or clicked your Facebook ad, and now…instead of being intrigued…they’re bored stiff or confused—or just annoyed.
+Your leads have opened your mail (email or print) or clicked your Facebook ad.
+And now, instead of being intrigued, they’re bored stiff or confused — or just annoyed.

-Whether you spend thousands of dollars for a remarkable direct mail package or a few bucks for a pay-per-click banner ad, you don’t want to waste a dime by having an anti-marketing landing page for greeting new visitors and generating leads and sales.
+Whether you spend thousands of dollars for a remarkable direct mail package or a few bucks for a pay-per-click banner ad, you don’t want to waste a dime.

-- A strong, powerful, benefit-oriented headline that corresponds to the message that brought the visitor.
-One example of a great headline we used is How to protect and grow your money in the inflationary times ahead, which we used for Lear Capital, which deals in precious metals and is well-known in investment circles.
+#2: A strong, powerful, benefit-oriented headline that corresponds to the message that brought the visitor.
+One example of a great headline we used for a precious metals and investment client is How to protect and grow your money in the inflationary times ahead.

-- The call to action (CTA) in the sidebar in the upper-right corner of the desktop, and at the top for mobile.
+#3: A strong call to action (CTA) should be included in the sidebar in the upper-right corner of the desktop, and at the top for the mobile page.

-- Enough copy to convince and reinforce the first message from the email, web ad, direct mail or whatever drove them to the landing page.
+#4: Enough copy to reinforce the first message from the email, web ad, direct mail or whatever drove them to the landing page.

-- An efficient, 1- or 2-step process for the shopping cart.
+#6: An efficient, 1- or 2-step process for the shopping cart.
+Making a purchase should be fast and easy.
+Otherwise, you’ll lose potential buyers.

-Never, never drive the prospect to your main corporate website—or violate these 7 tactics of the special webpage you send them to.
+Never, never drive the prospect to your main corporate website—or violate any of these 7 tactics.

 Let’s take a look at a landing page for one client that illustrates these points:

-The landing page includes enough copy to convince and reinforce the first message, and testimonials from satisfied customers with photos to strengthen their words.
+The landing page also includes enough copy to reinforce the first message, as well as testimonials from satisfied customers with photos to strengthen their words.

 To find out more about what makes a good direct marketing landing page, watch this short video (it’s less than 3 minutes).